 Let your suitcase dry thoroughly before stacking it, moving it or starting to put things inside.
 Paint needs much longer to cure than you might think and you don’t want your freshly painted suitcases to stick to each other if you stack them.

 While your suitcase is drying wiggle and move the hinges, locks and lid from time to time – especially if you have painted over them -.
 If you keep moving them the paint will adapt and is less likely to crack.
 But even if that happens that is not a big deal, we are talking vintage beauty here and striving for perfection when painting something really old like this is pointless anyway.

 I think painting these old suitcases is just the easiest and most rewarding thing ever.
 They really come alive again.
 So don’t worry and just do it, there is no science to it.

-So the answer to “How do you paint a suitcase?”, is simply: Have no fear but just do it! and Get it done!
+So the answer to “How to paint suitcases?”, is simply: Just do it, have no fear !
+Get it done!